michael-kitchin/CarND-Behavioral-Cloning-P3/README.md

 The most successful/interpretable approach to this was altering the control function in [drive.py](drive.py) to linearly magnify steering input.
 This simplistic, configurable approach was chosen in lieu of further second-guessing model capabilities through robotic techniques such as non-linear scaling, smoothing, and limiting.

 The outcome was a model/control coupling that worked well at any speed, coercing the simulated vehicle deeper into curves and exiting with harder turns.
-This approach may not have yielded ideal turn lines but is evidently safe and effective within this simulation.
+This approach may not have yielded ideal turn lines but was evidently safe and effective within this simulation.

 A negative side-effect of this approach is continuous, low-magnitude/-frequency direction changes in straight sections.
 This does not cascade into (e.g) uncontrollable oscillations as the model remains in control, driven by image input at all times.